Consciousness: Types

 Block adds that P-consciousness does not allow of easy definition: he admits that he "cannot define P-consciousness in any remotely noncircular way.

 Although some philosophers, such as Daniel Dennett, have disputed the validity of this distinction, others have broadly accepted it.
 David Chalmers has argued that A-consciousness can in principle be understood in mechanistic terms, but that understanding P-consciousness is much more challenging: he calls this the hard problem of consciousness.

 Some philosophers believe that Block's two types of consciousness are not the end of the story.
 William Lycan, for example, argued in his book Consciousness and Experience that at least eight clearly distinct types of consciousness can be identified (organism consciousness; control consciousness; consciousness of; state/event consciousness; reportability; introspective consciousness; subjective consciousness; self-consciousness)—and that even this list omits several more obscure forms.

 There is also debate over whether or not A-consciousness and P-consciousness always coexist or if they can exist separately.
-Although P-consciousness without A-consciousness is more widely accepted, there have been some hypothetical examples of A without P. Block, for instance, suggests the case of a "zombie" that is computationally identical to a person but without any subjectivity.
+Although P-consciousness without A-consciousness is more widely accepted, there have been some hypothetical examples of A-consciousness without P-consciousness.
+Block, for instance, suggests the case of a "zombie" that is computationally identical to a person but without any subjectivity.
 However, he remains somewhat skeptical concluding "I don't know whether there are any actual cases of A-consciousness without P-consciousness, but I hope I have illustrated their conceptual possibility".